Skip to Main Content

 Regular Admission

-To be considered for regular admission to the graduate program, a student should have a cumulative grade point average (GPA) of 3.0 on a 4.0 scale from an accredited institution(s).
-Students must have completed these prerequisites with a grade of C or higher for admission: Anatomy and Physiology I and II, Biology, Physics, Chemistry, Exercise Physiology, Kinesiology, Psychology, and Statistics.
-These courses must be completed prior to the start of the Master of Athletic Training coursework.
+To be considered for regular admission to the graduate program, a student should have a cumulative grade point average (GPA) of 3.0 or higher on a conferred bachelor’s degree from an accredited institution(s).

-To be considered for regular admission to the graduate program, a student should have a cumulative grade point average (GPA) of 2.75 on a 4.0 scale from an accredited institution(s) in an undergraduate program.
+To be considered for regular admission to the graduate program, a student should have a cumulative grade point average (GPA) of 3.0 or higher on a conferred Master's degree from an accredited institution.

 Provisional Admission